What Is Schema Markup

 </div>

-OK.
-This has been a brief introduction into Schema, what sort of Schema exists and what it does.
-If you are confused, it’s like anything in life.
-It just takes practice.
+This has been a brief introduction into Schema, about what sort of Schema exists and what it does.
+If you are confused, it’s like anything in life, It just takes practice.
+You can head over to our free schema markup generator and try it for yourself.

 If you realise it’s not for you but you recognise it is important for your website, contact Web Honey Digital, we’ll look after you.